dominiksalvet/gim/README.md

 gim uninstall <git_url>
 ```

-For example, **uninstalling the gim itself** is pretty easy:
+For example, if you want to **uninstall the gim itself**, you can use the following command:

 ```sh
 sudo gim uninstall https://gitlab.com/dominiksalvet/gim.git
 ```

-Maybe you will want to remove the program's cached repositories as well if you haven't planned to install gim again. **Programs installed by gim will not be uninstalled.** You can do it by executing the `gim -clear-cache` command before the gim uninstallation as stated above.
+You may want to remove gim's cached Git repositories as well if you haven't planned to install gim again.
+You can do it by executing the `gim -clear-cache` command before the gim is uninstalled.
+Note that **in no case any program installed by gim will be uninstalled** after following those steps.
+These programs must be uninstalled directly by gim's `uninstall` action if required.

-Once the gim is uninstalled and the cache is cleared, it is required to use the steps described in the [Install](#install) section in case to install it again.
+Once gim is uninstalled and its cache has been cleared, it is required to use the steps described in the [Install](#install) section in case to install it again.

 ---

-Note that root permissions are not required for every project, gim also **supports installation without root permissions** to user's directories.
-This decision is exclusively up to the project developer.
+Note that root permissions are not required for every project, gim also **supports installation without root permissions** to a user directory.
+This decision is exclusively up to the project developer as long as the project is gim compliant.

 ### Update